bitfinity-network/tech-docs-bitfinity-evm/docs/integrate/indexers/the-graph.md

 ### Configure

-In order wire your local graph node with EVMC Testnet RPC, you should change the value of `ethereum` section in `docker/docker-compose.yaml` file from `mainnet:http://host.docker.internal:8545` to `'bitfinity:https://testnet.bitfinity.network'`.
+In order wire your local graph node with Bitfinity Testnet RPC, you should change the value of `ethereum` section in `docker/docker-compose.yaml` file from `mainnet:http://host.docker.internal:8545` to `'bitfinity:https://testnet.bitfinity.network'`.